WP Engine: My Pros and Cons of WP Engine Hosting Speed Up Website

-Much like any service, WP Engine is not the very best suitable for everyone.
-There are plenty of WP Engine complaints around the Internet.
+Much like any service, WP Engine is not the very best fit for everyone.
+There are a lot of WP Engine problems around the Web.
 Some are anecdotal.
-Some are hyperbole (ie, SEOs complaining about dev websites).
-And numerous stand due to the fact that they merely aren’t a fit for everybody.
-For all their awesomeness in some areas, they have some cons which keep them from being an excellent suitable for some consumers.
-I do not use them for this site due to the fact that I do not need a number of their functions and I’m comfy “putting pieces together” w/ my InMotion VPS setup.
-WordPress Hosting Options
+Some are hyperbole (ie, SEOs grumbling about dev websites).
+And numerous are valid since they just aren’t a suitable for everybody.
+For all their awesomeness in some areas, they have some cons which keep them from being a great fit for some consumers.
+I do not use them for this website due to the fact that I do not require a number of their functions and I’m comfortable “putting pieces together” w/ my InMotion VPS setup.
+Speed Up Website

-All that said, here are some of the larger picture disadvantages of using WP Engine.
+All that said, here are some of the larger photo drawbacks of utilizing WP Engine.

 Initial and Ongoing Complexity

-To achieve the speed, security, and scale they promise, WP Engine does things in a different way.
-And that difference can be rather made complex– especially if you have just enough experience with hosting environments to be hazardous.
+To attain the speed, security, and scale they promise, WP Engine does things differently.
+And that difference can be quite made complex– especially if you have simply enough experience with hosting environments to be dangerous.

-Their backend setup has gotten better.
-It’s cleaner, but it’s still custom.
-It’s nothing like a standard cPanel hosting backend.
-Unlike many hosting business, they likewise don’t provide DNS nameservers.
+Their backend setup has improved.
+It’s cleaner, but it’s still custom-made.
+It’s nothing like a conventional cPanel hosting backend.
+Unlike numerous hosting companies, they likewise don’t supply DNS nameservers.

-Even if all the features are there, the distinct backend can result in some designers making mistakes varying from irritating redirect loops to duplicate content issues to leaving the dev site open to the public or simply not making it possible for the functions you’re buying.
+Even if all the functions are there, the unique backend can lead to some designers making mistakes ranging from annoying redirect loops to replicate content concerns to leaving the dev site open up to the general public or just not allowing the functions you’re buying.

-If it weren’t for fantastic support, I think they ‘d lose more beginner customers than they currently do.
+If it weren’t for fantastic support, I think they ‘d lose more newbie clients than they currently do.

-Like many custom platforms, it makes sense once you get over the knowing curve.
-However WP Engine’s onboarding is very developer-focused & remains so exception-focused that they never ever describe finest practice for the basic user.
-WordPress Hosting Options
+Like numerous custom-made platforms, it makes good sense once you overcome the learning curve.
+But WP Engine’s onboarding is extremely developer-focused & stays so exception-focused that they never describe finest practice for the basic user.
+Speed Up Website

-Here is their video on pressing your site live –
+Here is their video on pushing your site live –

-I have actually set up my share of websites from platforms to custom-made hosts to cPanel hosting sites, however I had to watch that video multiple times to make sure I was pointing the right A record/ CNAME to the right IP address.
+I have actually set up my share of sites from platforms to custom hosts to cPanel hosting sites, but I had to view that video multiple times to make sure I was pointing the right A record/ CNAME to the right IP address.

-Once again, if you are in WP Engine’s core markets, the custom-made backend isn’t really going to be a big offer (when you get past the learning curve).
-However for many, you’ll likely get to find out first hand about WP Engine’s support group.
+Again, if you are in WP Engine’s core markets, the custom backend isn’t really going to be a substantial offer (once you surpass the knowing curve).
+However for the majority of, you’ll likely get to learn very first hand about WP Engine’s support team.

-WP Engine never truly stops being eccentric and complex.
-In their knowledgebase, they have a variety of website lists to help repair all sorts of problems.
+WP Engine never ever truly stops being wacky and complex.
+In their knowledgebase, they have a wide variety of site checklists to help repair all sorts of problems.

 And ” if you did not setup your DNS exactly how they’ve recommended ” your site could go down at any time.

-Again– they have reasons that they do all this.
-And most of the times, support will simply look after it all.
+Once again– they have reasons they do all this.
+And in most cases, support will simply look after everything.

-But, you still don’t get to set & forget your website.
-Sure, you do not technically don’t have to get into the weeds of a server panel.
-In lots of hosting cases (ie, a managed VPS), you don’t have to do it anyway, and when you do, the knobs and buttons are familiar.
-WordPress Hosting Options
+However, you still do not get to set & forget your site.
+Sure, you don’t technically do not have to enter the weeds of a server panel.
+In lots of hosting cases (ie, a managed VPS), you don’t have to do it anyway, and when you do, the knobs and buttons recognize.
+Speed Up Website

-WP Engine’s proprietary setup cuts both methods regards to lowering & increasing complexity.
+WP Engine’s exclusive setup cuts both ways in terms of minimizing & increasing complexity.

-This con is likewise connected to WP Engine’s unique setup.
-In order to run their architecture as well as possible, all the installs on their platform have to be somewhat uniform.
+This con is also related to WP Engine’s special setup.
+In order to run their architecture as well as possible, all the installs on their platform need to be rather uniform.

-They have to have predictable plugins; foreseeable visitor patterns; predictable use cases.
-Every hosting company has guidelines (or very genuine physical limits), however WP Engine goes a bit more to define what you can and cannot have on your WordPress install in addition to tiered overage prices to discourage seasonal traffic spikes and regional storage use.
+They need to have predictable plugins; foreseeable visitor patterns; foreseeable usage cases.
+Every hosting business has guidelines (or extremely genuine physical limits), however WP Engine goes a bit more to specify exactly what you can and cannot have on your WordPress install in addition to tiered overage rates to discourage seasonal traffic spikes and regional storage usage.

-They do prohibit certain plugins & admin habits for excellent factors, however those restrictions limit flexibility and experimentation if your website might manage it.
+They do prohibit particular plugins & admin behavior for good factors, but those restrictions restrict versatility and experimentation if your website could manage it.

-For instance, Yet Another Related Post Plugin is a common plugin.
-It’s resource extensive, however on smaller sites, it does the job well.
-It’s not allowed on WP Engine.
-That’s bad or bad always.
-But it does make WP Engine less flexible and available to experimentation compared with running a shared or VPS server.
+For instance, Yet Another Associated Post Plugin is a typical plugin.
+It’s resource extensive, but on smaller websites, it gets the job done well.
+It’s not permitted on WP Engine.
+That’s not good or bad always.
+However it does make WP Engine less flexible and available to experimentation compared with running a shared or VPS server.

-The way their prices is structured allows for less versatility as well.
-It’s a positive that they will handle all the traffic you can send, but it’s also pricey to pay based on a variety of visits.
+The method their pricing is structured allows for less versatility too.
+It’s a positive that they will manage all the traffic you can send out, but it’s likewise costly to pay based upon a number of gos to.

-If you are running a big launch; are a seasonal business; or just want to drive a surge of traffic to your website, you’ll need to element additional hosting bills into the mix.
-That puts a cap on how flexible you want to be with your marketing.
+If you are running a huge launch; are a seasonal organisation; or just want to drive a surge of traffic to your site, you’ll have to element additional hosting costs into the mix.
+That puts a cap on how flexible you wish to be with your marketing.

-If you are running a lean cached website on a VPS server, you can manage a lot more traffic than WP Engine would enable on an Individual or Company.
-And this point goes further if your site requires lots of plugins for full functionality.
+If you are running a lean cached website on a VPS server, you can deal with a lot more traffic than WP Engine would allow on an Individual or Company.
+And this point goes even more if your website needs many plugins for complete performance.

-The same goes for storage.
-With WP Engine, you are paying for efficiency, not for storage.
+The same opts for storage.
+With WP Engine, you are spending for performance, not for storage.
 So if you are aiming to utilize a server for media storage … that use case is out.

-In addition, you can’t truly do automatic email marketing campaigns from WP Engine.
-This was something that my client got required & ended up needing to do an unpleasant migration to another email company mid-campaign.
+Furthermore, you can’t really do automatic e-mail marketing campaigns from WP Engine.
+This was something that my customer got called for & wound up needing to do a painful migration to another e-mail service provider mid-campaign.